loissascha/loissascha/README.md

 - Go as a primary language
 - Linux as the main platform
 - learning some system programming with C and Rust

 ---

-### Not really into

-- overcomplicated frameworks
-- "magic" abstractions
-- software that needs 10 services to run

----